 - 1.3.23.
-The photography for the agreed verified views included in this assessment were taken in early spring 2018 prior to signifiant leaf growth ensuring that the study considers the worst case (Equivalent to winter condition). - 1.3.24.
-The visual baseline includes both summer and winter views however commentary on the potential effects on these views during summer are made only if these differ from the winter condition. - 1.3.25.
-Potential night-time effects are excluded from this assessments.
+The photography for the agreed verified views, included in this assessment, were taken in early spring 2018 prior to significant leaf growth ensuring that the study considers the worst case (Equivalent to winter condition). - 1.3.24.
+The visual baseline includes both summer and winter views however, commentary on the potential effects on these views during summer are made only if these differ from the winter condition. - 1.3.25.
+The heritage views currently shown were initially taken in the summer months and have been replaced with winter views to enable a 'worse case' assessment. - 1.3.26.
+Potential night-time effects are excluded from this assessment.